SeriousGuy888/Musikkeur/README.md

 ## Permissions
 There is only one permission.
 `musikkeur.use` - Grants access to using tuning functionality and the /musikkeur command to toggle the functionality.
+Granted by default to all players.